sojomo/cv/index.md

  - Elected Council Member of the European Society for Cataract and Refractive Surgery (ESCRS)
  - Chair of the Cornea Committee (ESCRS)
  - Vice President of the Belgian Society of Cataract and Refractive Surgeons (BSCRS)
- - Vice Chair of the Exam Committee of the European Board of Ophthalmology (EBO)
- - Vice Chair and Co-opted Expert of the VV working group of the European Board of Ophthalmology (EBO)
+ - Co-opted Expert of the VV working group of the European Board of Ophthalmology (EBO)
  - Committee member of the examinations committee of the Joint ESCRS/EBO subspecialist examination
  - Committee member of the Education Committee (ESCRS)
  - Committee member of the Digital Health Committee (ESCRS)